beginning of content

 When should I see my doctor?

-If you are experiencing severe and ongoing abdominal pain, seek urgent medical attention.
+If you are having severe and ongoing abdominal (tummy) pain, seek medical attention as soon as possible.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.